Gipetto/site/_posts/2011-09-27-a-few-php-dev-helper-functions.md

 #### Install

-Copy the code above, or copy from [the Gist File](https://gist.github.com/1244452).
+Copy the code above.
 Paste the contents in to a file that is accessible to your web-server software.
 Next, edit your `php.ini` file and edit the line with the `auto_prepend_file` setting with the full path to your helper file.
 Now restart apache to reload the `php.ini`.

 #### Usage</h3>